 Apart from shareholder engagement, the Board regards fostering relationships with other stakeholders, such as business partners, surrounding communities, customers, employees and regulators, an important element in achieving long-term sustainable business performance.
 Therefore, the Board considers sustainability issues, such as environmental and social factors, as part of its strategic formulation so as to ensure the interests of material stakeholders are taken into account in its decision-making processes.
 In 2017, the Board commissioned the establishment of a formal sustainability reporting framework aimed at providing meaningful disclosures of the environmental and social aspects that are material to the Company's business operations.
-Subsequently, the first and second entry-level annual sustainability reports, prepared based on the internationally recognised GRI standards, were issued on 28 March 2018 and 27 March 2019 respectively.
+Subsequently, the first and second entry-level annual sustainability reports, prepared based on the internationally recognised Global Reporting Initiative standards, were issued on 28 March 2018 and 27 March 2019 respectively.
 By 2020, this annual sustainability reporting had developed into a standard platform for identifying and conducting regular interaction with material stakeholders.
-In 2022, the Company, under the leadership of the internal auditor, initiated the early adoption of the new requirements under Rule 711B of the SGX-ST Listing Manual by including climate-related disclosures consistent with the recommendations of the TCFD in its sustainability report.
-The implementation will be conducted in phases and on reaching maturity, these disclosures of climate-related financial information is expected to provide stakeholders with a more comprehensive picture of the Company, thereby enabling a better assessment of the Company's financial prospects and quality of management.
+In 2022, the Company, under the leadership of the internal auditor, initiated the early adoption of the new requirements under Rule 711B of the SGX-ST Listing Manual by including selected climate-related disclosures consistent with the recommendations of the TCFD in its sustainability report.
+The implementation was conducted in phases and by 2023, the Company had reported all relevant climate-related disclosures based on the recommendations of the TCFD, thus complying with Rule 711B of the SGX-ST Listing Manual.
+Going forward, the sustainability report of the Company, which contains all the stipulated primary components, is expected to provide stakeholders with a more comprehensive picture of the Company, thereby enabling a better assessment of the Company's financial prospects and quality of management.

-A summary of the sustainability report for FY2023 is set out in the Summary Sustainability Report section of this Annual Report and the full report is available on the Company's website.
+A summary of the sustainability report for FY2024 is set out in the Summary Sustainability Report section of this Annual Report and the full report is available on the Company's website.
 The report covers the Company's strategy, practices, results and performance across four (4) key material sustainability aspects, namely, sustainable development, environmental stewardship, health and safety, and community.
 It discloses how the Company endeavours to operate in an economically, environmentally and socially responsible way through stakeholder engagement.
-In addition, the Company has included climate-related disclosures consistent with the recommendations of TCFD as a primary component of the sustainability report for FY2023.
+In addition, the Company has included climate-related disclosures consistent with the recommendations of TCFD as a primary component of the sustainability report for FY2024, and as required under Rule 711B of the SGX-ST Listing Manual.
 Its internal audit function has also conducted an internal review of the sustainability reporting process in accordance with the standards set by the relevant professional bodies in Singapore (as disclosed under Provision 10.4), thereby validating the accuracy and reliability of the sustainability information disclosed.

-The Company publishes a full sustainability report annually on both SGX-ST and its corporate websites and employs such reporting as a means of raising transparency and awareness on the Company's footprint in the environmental and social realms.
+The Company publishes a full sustainability report annually on both SGXNet and its corporate websites and employs such reporting as a means of raising transparency and awareness on the Company's footprint in the environmental and social realms.
 It aims to gradually deepen stakeholders' understanding of its management of social and environmental issues, thereby promoting stakeholder engagement and improving communications with stakeholders.
 The outcomes of such stakeholder engagement are reviewed annually, and applied in the development of the Company's sustainability materiality matrix and towards the progression of its sustainability reporting.